 The are three main Redis data types/structures for this specific use case:

-• one sorted set for all city names (with the same score for all set members)
+for all city names (with the same score for all set members) - one

-• one sorted set for all postcodes (with the member's geohash as score)
+for all postcodes (with the member's geohash as score) - one Redis

 Naming / Prefixes: